pilibaba/doc-site/source/install-pilibaba-in-opencart.md

 You need to

-1. Use a email address as your login ID
+1. Use an email address as your login ID

 2. Set your account login Password